gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

   </div>
 </div>

 **Simple Mail Transfer Protocol** is the **backbone of email delivery** on the internet.
-Every time you hit "send," SMTP quietly takes over, moving your message from your outbox to the recipient's inbox.
+Every time you hit **send**, SMTP quietly takes over, moving your message from your outbox to the recipient's inbox.
 While most users never see it in action, SMTP is one of the oldest and most essential protocols in the world of email.

 ## <a id="what-is-smtp"></a>What is SMTP?

 **SMTP** is a protocol that enables the **transfer of email messages between servers**.
 When you send an email, SMTP is responsible for relaying your message from your email client or server to the recipient's mail server.
-It's a "push" protocol, meaning it only handles sending, not retrieving emails.
+It's a **push** protocol, meaning it only handles sending, not retrieving emails.

 SMTP uses plain text commands and operates over the internet's TCP/IP infrastructure.
 It's designed to be **simple, reliable, and universally compatible**, which is why it's still in use decades after its creation.